Piaget's Theory of Cognitive Development: The Four Stages Explained

 Piaget's model describes four key developmental stages:

-Jean Piaget was a Swiss psychologist who revolutionized our understanding of children's thinking while working at the Binet Institute in the 1920s.
-He noticed that children's wrong answers on intelligence tests followed consistent patterns, leading him to realize that children think in fundamentally different ways than adults.
+Jean Piaget was a Swiss psychologist who transformed our understanding of children's thinking while working at the Binet Institute in the 1920s.
+He noticed that children's wrong answers on intelligence tests followed consistent patterns, leading him to realise that children think in fundamentally different ways than adults.
 His observations of his own children and thousands of others formed the basis of his groundbreaking cognitive development theory.

 Jean Piaget was born on August 9, 1896, in Neuchâtel, Switzerland.
 His early life was marked by an intense curiosity and passion for the natural world, leading him to publish his first scientific paper on mollusks at the age of 10.
 After finishing high school, Piaget initially pursued studies in natural sciences at the University of Neuchâtel, where he earned his doctorate in zoology.
 However, his academic interests soon shifted to psychology, driven by a fascination with the development of human knowledge and cognition.

-During World War I, Piaget worked as an army doctor, an experience that broadened his understanding of human behavior under stress and change.
+During World War I, Piaget worked as an army doctor, an experience that broadened his understanding of human behaviour under stress and change.
 After the war, he studied psychology and philosophy in Zurich and Paris, where he worked with prominent psychologists such as Alfred Binet at the Binet Institute.
-This period marked the beginning of his deep dive into child development and experimental psychology.
+This period marked the beginning of his detailed look into child development and experimental psychology.

 In 1923, Piaget married Valentine Châtenay, and together they had three children.
 Observing their development provided Piaget with invaluable insights that formed the foundation of his theories on cognitive development.
 By the age of 30, Piaget had published his first significant work, "The Language and Thought of the Child," which established his reputation as a leading thinker in developmental psychology.